zhdkirill/devops-test-task/README.md

 These resources need to be created only once.

 ## Architecture
-The pipeline is executed by GitHub Actions on each `push` to the repository.
+The pipeline is executed by GitHub Actions on each `pull request` or `push` to the repository.

 ### Step 1: Testing
 Golang code is being verified by a linter: https://github.com/golangci/golangci-lint

 If the code fails to pass the test, the application would not be built and published.

-There is also an additional action with the same linter that is triggered on pull requests and does not build a package.
+The same approach goes for kubernetes manifests verification: the linter checks manifest files and prevents deployment if manifests are wrong.

 ### Step 2: Packaging
 The application will be distributed as a docker image.